TjerkKr/Freifunk-Flensburg-Gateway/README.md

     dkms remove batman-adv/2013.4.0 --all
     dkms --force install batman-adv/2013.4.0
-    modprobe batman-adv # (if the wrong version is loaded "rmmod batman-adv" and then repeat the dkms commands) dmesg or batctl -v # (check, to see, that you have the correct version loaded)
+    modprobe batman-adv # (if the wrong version is loaded "rmmod batman-adv" and then repeat the dkms commands) dmesg or batctl -v or cat /sys/module/batman_adv/version # (check, to see, that you have the correct version loaded)

 ## This is needed for any version
 add batman-adv to your /etc/modules to autoload it on boot and activate it: